Students' Union UCL

 Students' Union UCL (formerly University College London Union) is the students' union of University College London.
 Founded in 1893, it is one of the oldest students' unions in England, although postdating the Liverpool Guild of Students which formed a student representative council in 1892.
 It was formed with the following objectives: "the promotion of social intercourse and of the means of recreation, physical and mental, of the students of University College, and the financial successes of students' clubs".
 UCL Union was the first of its kind as it was formed for both athletics clubs and social activities alike.

-Since its formation, the Union has taken on responsibility for many aspects of student life.
+Since its formation, the union has taken on responsibility for many aspects of student life.
 Events for example were seen as a key element hence the establishment of an Ents Committee.
 A student magazine known as the Gazette was formed a few years later and the Somers Town sports venue was also acquired.

-Students' Union UCL is affiliated to the National Union of Students.
+On 8 May 2026, Students' Union UCL disaffiliated from the National Union of Students.

 Organisation

-Students' Union UCL runs over 300 clubs and societies, as well as 4 bars, 4 cafés, 2 shops and a fitness centre.
-UCL students through the Union have access to put on shows at the Bloomsbury Theatre.
+Students' Union UCL runs over 300 clubs and societies, as well as four bars, four cafés, two shops and a fitness centre.
+UCL students through the union have access to put on shows at the Bloomsbury Theatre.

-The Union's sports clubs have access to several different venues including Bloomsbury Fitness, the Somers Town Sports Centre and the 100 acre Shenley Sports grounds, which Watford Football Club rent for training purposes.
+The union's sports clubs have access to several different venues, including Bloomsbury Fitness, the Somers Town Sports Centre and the 100 acre Shenley Sports grounds, which Watford Football Club rent for training purposes.
 Arsenal F.C. rented it as training grounds until 1999.
-In October 1999 they opened the purpose built Arsenal Training Centre on a neighbouring 143 acres.
+In October 1999 they opened the purpose-built Arsenal Training Centre on a neighbouring 143 acres.
 On the other side is the de Havilland Aircraft Heritage Centre.

 Students' Union UCL provides support to students through Jobshop and the Advice Service, and has a highly active Volunteering Services unit, providing volunteering opportunities for over 1400 students a year.

-As well as the magazine Pi, the Union's media output includes the radio station Rare FM, the "alternative" magazine The Cheese Grater and a number of smaller publications.
+As well as the magazine Pi, the union's media output includes the radio station Rare FM, the "alternative" magazine The Cheese Grater and a number of smaller publications.